 The five runtimes

-Each adapter declares participantKind: 'agent'. 'human' is a reserved seam in the trait so a person could later be a first-class task assignee or delegation target behind the same interface; nothing branches on it in v0.2.0.
+participantKind: 'agent'. 'human' is a reserved seam in the trait so a person could later be a first-class task assignee or delegation target behind the same interface; nothing branches on it in v0.3.1.Runtime classes

 resolveRuntimeIntegration turns these claims into a plan with three home kinds: persistent (a per-identity dir that outlives the run), ephemeral (a throwaway per-run dir), or connected (no host-managed home; the substrate owns its own state entirely).
 The preserveSkills / preserveMemory flags are clamped to a persistent home; a runtime that claims preserve but only gets an ephemeral home degrades to the safe default rather than producing a contradictory plan. coRunScheduler is always false: the host’s scheduler owns when-to-run, so a runtime’s own cron (nativeScheduler) is informational and can never co-run for teammate dispatch.